HarrisonStokes/21-Bit-Microprocessor/README.md

 2. The dumpfile and dumpvars in the testbenches are needed for simulator and waveform, but not needed for other softwares.

 ## Objectives
+* Develop a project of sufficient difficulty to demonstrate knowledge learned from ECE 176 coursework.
+* Must use Verilog to develop project.
+* Must successfully work.
+* Must be a custom ISA.

 ## Architecture